E-commerce

 Can a user have multiple roles?

 Yes.
-The documentation on role management indicates that one or more roles can be assigned to the same user to refine permissions consistently.
+The documentation on role management indicates that one or more roles can be assigned to the same user in order to refine permissions consistently.

 How many custom roles can I create?

-It depends on your plan and the limits displayed in the admin; also check the maximum number of users per plan page.
+It depends on your plan and the limits shown in admin; also check the page maximum number of users per plan.

 Can I modify a Shopify-managed role?

-No. Shopify-managed roles cannot be edited; duplicate them or create a custom role, as indicated on the role management page.
+No. Shopify-managed roles are not editable; duplicate them or create a custom role, as indicated in the page on role management.

 What happens if I modify an existing role?

-Changes apply to users who have that role: plan communication and test on a pilot account if the scope is broad.
+Changes apply to users who have this role: plan communications and test on a pilot account if the scope is broad.

-Should cost-of-breach studies be used to decide roles?
+Should I rely on breach cost studies to decide on roles?

-Industry reports can raise awareness, but your decisions should be based on your actual surface area (number of admins, apps, partners) and Shopify documentation, not on average figures disconnected from your context.
+Industry reports can raise awareness, but your decisions should be based on your real surface area (number of admins, apps, partners) and on Shopify documentation, not on average figures disconnected from your context.

 Remove roles, disable the account, or delete the user according to your procedure; document the action in your internal ticket.
-For multi-store organizations, also check store access so no store is left accessible by mistake.
+For multi-store organizations, also check store access to ensure no shop remains accessible by mistake.

-Shopify offers security settings to strengthen accounts; combine a strong password requirement, 2FA, and review of sensitive permissions for profiles that can view financial data or customer exports.
+Shopify offers security settings to strengthen accounts; combine a strong password requirement, 2FA, and review of sensitive permissions for profiles that see financial data or customer exports.

 March 25, 2025